The Best Horse Racing Movies Ever Made

 In our opinion, Phar Lap is the greatest racing movie of all time, a faultless masterpiece.
 Unless you are Australian or a New Zealander (where Phar Lap was foaled) you are probably already asking, who was Phar Lap?
-He was a sporting icon who lifted the spirits of the Australian public during the early years of the Great Depression.
+He was a sporting icon who lifted the spirits of the Aussie public during the early years of the Great Depression.

 Unplaced in his first four career starts, he went on to win 37 of his next 47 starts (with a 14-race unbeaten sequence) claiming a Melbourne Cup, two Cox Plates, AJC Derby, Victoria Derby and three Craven Plates.
 But the Phar Lap story, which has been embodied in this 1983 film beautifully, is far more that the tale of a cheap horse done good.

-This film, unbelievably true, is gripping but tender, it sets the pulse racing and will, courtesy of some of the most touching and moving scenes you will ever see in any film, unearth a soft side you never knew you had.
+This film, which is unbelievably true, is gripping but tender, it sets the pulse racing and will, courtesy of some of the most touching and moving scenes you will ever see in any film, unearth a soft side you never knew you had.

 They say if there was never a Rain Man there would have never been a Forest Gump.
-Unquestionably, if there had never been a Phar Lap, America would never have churned out the big budget Seabiscuit (2003) or Secretariat (2010).
+Unquestionably, if there had never been a Phar Lap, America would never have churned out big budget blockbusters like Seabiscuit (2003) or Secretariat (2010).
 It’s better than both and was made on a shoestring.

 The story of Bob Champion overcoming cancer to win the 1981 Grand National on Aldaniti, who had been off the track with a career threatening injury for over a year, has been forgotten by some and will be news to others.
-If you are in either category this is a much-watch film.
+If you are in either category, then this is a much-watch film.

 Uplifting with a soundtrack which is still associated with the Grand National to this day, at the very least a viewing will give you a glimpse into the ‘old Aintree’ with its terrifying fences, quaint but tired winners enclosure and dilapidated grandstand – all of which make an appearance within the opening titles.